-I know paste wax is hot right now; but I still prefer using a glaze and polyacrylic “poly” (you can use the glaze technique I talked about in yesterday’s post with chalk paint, In fact,on the chairs I showed you the blue was a flat paint and the grey was chalk paint.) and my biggest reason is at the very end.
+I know paste wax is hot right now; and white wax is slowly becoming even more trendy, but I still prefer using a glaze and polyacrylic “poly” (you can use the glaze technique I talked about in yesterday’s post with chalk paint, In fact,on the chairs I showed you the blue was a flat paint and the grey was chalk paint.) and my biggest reason is at the very end.

 Here are some pros and cons of both:

-–Paste wax is a beautiful product and gives a lovely finish.
-However, in high use areas it can scratch, and easily wears.
-It is really meant to enhance the finish, not protect the wood.
-I know if I put it on a table top with my kids, the little monsters would put a fork mark right across the top two seconds after I was done.
+I know if I put wax on a table top with my kids, the little monsters would put a fork mark right across the top two seconds after I was done.
 Polyacrylic is really the stuff you need to keep a table top or chair from scratching and hold up to everyday wear and tear.
 In fact, I have found by using a base on my furniture with poly and then using paste wax over the top is the best of both worlds.
-It makes marker and other stains easily removable
+And It makes marker and other stains easily removable

 –Poly needs to be reapplied every few years, where in a high use area, you have to reapply wax every few months.
 In a piece that is not high use, not as much.